Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `enable`

-Shows the reference, restarts all scripts for it, reattaches all dynamic lights and sounds, and restarts any mobile simulation if the player is close enough.
+Shows the reference, reattaches all dynamic lights and sounds, and restarts any mobile simulation if the player is close enough.
 Sets the reference as modified implicitly.

 ```lua
 local success = tes3reference:enable()